Krushna-Nanda/University_exam/DLD THEOREY/04_unit .md

   - Retains data without needing refresh cycles, making it faster than DRAM.
   - Larger in size because each memory cell uses 6 transistors.
 - **Applications**: Commonly used in:
   - CPU cache (L1, L2, L3 caches).
+Stores frequently accessed data for fast retrieval.
   - High-speed buffers and registers.
+  - Embedded Systems: Used in small devices where speed is crucial.
 - **Advantages**:
   - Extremely fast read/write operations.
   - Very reliable due to no leakage issues.